ethereum/ethereum-org/views/content/crowdsale.md

 * The address of the token you created should be added to the **token reward address**

 Put a gas price, click deploy and wait for your crowdsale to be created.
 Once the crowdsale page is created, you now need to deposit enough rewards so it can pay the rewards back.
-Click the address of the crowdsale, then deposit and on send **50 gadgets** to the crowdsale.
+Click the address of the crowdsale, then deposit and send **50 gadgets** to the crowdsale.

 **I have 100 gadgets.
 Why not sell them all?**

 This is a very important point.
-The crowdsale we are building will be completelly controlled by the token holders.
+The crowdsale we are building will be completely controlled by the token holders.
 This creates the danger that someone controlling 50%+1 of all the tokens will be able to get all the funds to themselves.
 You can try to create special code on the association contract to prevent these hostile takeovers, or you can instead have all the funds sent to a simple address.
-To simplify we are simply selling off half of all the gadgets: if you want to further decentralize this, split the remainder half between trusted organizations.
+To simplify we are simply selling off half of all the gadgets: if you want to further decentralize this, split the remaining half between trusted organizations.

 #### Raise funds